nkitanov/iaq_board/README.md

 As I mentioned above the initial design was based on ESP8266 microcontroller.
 Because of that the PCB is developed for [Wemos D1 Mini board](https://docs.wemos.cc/en/latest/d1/d1_mini.html).
 Later on I decided it's much better to use ESP32 version, but PCB is not yet redeveloped and PCB silkscreen (writings) is for Wemos D1 Mini with esp8266.
 - J1 external pins was added for some extra pins available on Wemos D1 Mini for eventual connection of external sensors, inputs and outputs.
 These are all free left pins on esp8266 version.
 ESP32 version of D1 mini have 2 rows of pin which are directly usable and since there is no place on the PCB, only J1 will stay.
 The designations D8, D3, A0 are matching Wemos D1 mini ESP8266
 - Because of the limitations with only one hardware UART port (which is physically available only on 2 specific pins) of the ESP8266, the dust sensor is using the hardware pins, which are shared with the Wemos D1 USB to UART converter.
 As a result the uart output of the firmware is disabled and it's not possible to flash the device over USB while it's connected on the PCB.
 It needs to be disconnected from the PCB and then it can be flashed over the USB.
-On ESP32 there are 3 dedicated hardware UARTs which can be configured on any pin so if I do a next version of the PCB, it will be only for ESP32 and I will free up the USB converter ports for debugging.
+On ESP32 there are 3 dedicated hardware UARTs configuarable on any pin so if I do a next version of the PCB, it will be only for ESP32 and I will free up the USB converter ports for debugging.
 - In the description of [WeMos_D1_mini_ESP32](https://www.aliexpress.com/item/4000880936043.html?spm=a2g0o.productlist.0.0.f387754egZVnTc&algo_pvid=b105e43b-6669-40bc-99c4-cf22d026995d&algo_expid=b105e43b-6669-40bc-99c4-cf22d026995d-6&btsid=0bb0623616009843570355505e4ca0&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) the pins for UART0 are crossed (TX is where RX is shown).
-It's easy to fix as you can select those pins but if you carefully check the ins you might wonder why is that.
+It's easy to fix as you can select those pins but if you carefully check the pins you might wonder why is that.
 - If ESP8266 version is used there is no second dedicated hardware UART (we need two - one for dust sensor, and one for CO2 sensor).
-As a result the second one is "software" UART port, which uses [bit banging](https://en.wikipedia.org/wiki/Bit_banging). in combination with the WiFi ctivity it causes periodic WDT resets of the MCU - sometimes a few times for a few hours which is annoying.
+As a result the second one is "software" UART port, which uses [bit banging](https://en.wikipedia.org/wiki/Bit_banging). in combination with the WiFi activity it causes periodic WDT resets of the MCU - sometimes a few times for a few hours which is annoying.
 And this is one of reasons I use ESP32 now.
 - on the PCB there are no pullup resistors on the I2C bus.
 All breakout boards have these pullup resistors, so even attaching only one it enough.
 However if we install only the ambient light sensor and nothing more, it won't work because there will be no pullups.
 Also if you add more i2c breakout boards keep an eye of the resistance as it will drop with each extra resistor like [described here](https://www.bluedot.space/tutorials/how-many-devices-can-you-connect-on-i2c-bus/).
 - ESP8266 is quite unstable if you try to use AP mode, also enabling http server is too much.
 That's why - don't use it, use only ESP32. :)
 - JP1 solder jumper is for changing i2c slave address.
 In the datasheet of the sensor are described the different configuration.
 The default address is when JP1 is not soldered.

 # Known issues
 These are valid for ESP32 MCU:
-- When you open [the web interface](https://esphome.io/components/web_server.html) of the device can reset sometimes.
+- When you open [the web interface](https://esphome.io/components/web_server.html) of the device - it resets sometimes.
-- I had a batch of Neopixel 5050 LEDs which are a bit brighter than the one linked in the BOM section and sometimes they switch to white color on 100% intensity.
+- I had a batch of Neopixel 5050 LEDs which are a bit brighter than the one linked in the BOM section and sometimes they switch to white color and 100% intensity.
 This is fixed in max 3 sec when correct color and brightness is set back again.
 These LEDs are set sequentially by their protocol so apparently it interprets wrongly set command or something.
 This is not happening with the LEDs linked in BOM but keep it in mind that it can happen with some LEDs (especially if they are from a bright batch).
 - In the configuration I run the temperature with -1 degreeC offset.
 I found out these sensors shows a bit higher, and also there is some minimal temperature rise from conducted heat from the PCB.
 Always connect the BME280 sensor high above the PCB as in my design with the 4 pin receptacle.
 If you solder it lower on the PCB it might run hotter.
 For even more precise temperature measurement you can calibrate in esphome the value very precisely if you have access to calibrated thermometer.
 I was thinking also to experiment with thermocouple sticked on the hole of the dust sensor fan so it can not pick up extra heat.
 This is in case if you need to use this temperature as input for a thermostat, as I do.

-These are valid for ESP8266 MCU, not recommended to use that MCU because of the bellow issues:
+These are valid for ESP8266 MCU (including the previous issues), not recommended to use that MCU because of the bellow issues:
 - periodic [WDT resets](https://en.wikipedia.org/wiki/Watchdog_timer) depending of the WiFi activity, if MCU not connected to WiFi, it's ok
-- web server is almost unusable as it needs a lot of memory which is not available for this tiny MCU
+- web server is almost unusable as it needs a lot of memory which is not available on this tiny MCU
 - unstable [AP fallback mode](https://esphome.io/components/wifi.html#access-point-mode), causing WDT resets, so sometimes not easy to connect to WiFi without hardcoding the credentials in the firmware

+# License
+The device is "open source hardware".
+Anyone can study, modify, distribute, make, and sell the design or hardware based on that design.